nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/ojo_application/ojo_sample/README.md

 ## Sampling

-To sample the deduplicated dataset run:
+To sample the deduplicated dataset for both a random sample and an engineered 'green' sample based on keywords run:

 ```
 python dap_prinz_green_jobs/pipeline/ojo_application/ojo_sample/sample_ojo.py

 ```

 this will create a sample of the deduplicated OJO dataset and output all the OJO tables filtered by this sample.
 All outputs will go to the `s3://prinz-green-jobs/outputs/data/ojo_application/deduplicated_sample/` S3 folder.

 The main file of interest is `s3://prinz-green-jobs/outputs/data/ojo_application/deduplicated_sample/ojo_sample.csv` which contains the job advert descriptions, the location, date, and the job title.
+It also generates a file `s3://prinz-green-jobs/outputs/data/ojo_application/deduplicated_sample/green_ojo_sample.csv` which has the same schema as `ojo_sample.csv` but contains job adverts that have green keywords in the description text.

+Since green jobs are rare in our dataset, the green sample was generated as a way to test out our approaches on jobs that are likely to be green.
+We recognise the keyword search created dataset is not a conclusive list, will pick up false positives, and will also miss many green jobs.
+This list or the way it's been generated will not be used to make any comment on greenness - just as a useful dataset for this projects development.